AI-Knights/Ovation-App-support/README.md

-Ovation App Support
+# Ovation App Support

-Welcome to Ovation Support.
+Welcome to the official support page for **Ovation – Social Video Platform**.

 If you are experiencing any issues with the Ovation mobile application, please contact our support team using the information below.

+---

-📧 Contact Information
+## 📧 Contact Information

-Support Email: shellyraiter@gmail.com
+**Support Email:** shellyraiter@gmail.com

-We aim to respond to all support inquiries within 24–48 business hours.
+We aim to respond to all support inquiries within **24–48 business hours**.

+---

-🛠 Common Support Topics
+## 🛠 Common Support Topics

 You may contact us regarding:

-Account login issues
+- Account login issues

-Password reset problems
+- Password reset problems

-Video upload errors
+- Video upload errors

-Content reporting
+- Content reporting

-Account suspension or restriction
+- Account suspension or restriction

-Technical bugs or crashes
+- Technical bugs or crashes

-Payment or in-app feature concerns
+- App performance issues

+---

-🔐 Account & Security
+## 🔐 Account & Security Issues

 If you suspect unauthorized access to your account:

-Immediately reset your password.
+1. Reset your password immediately.

-Contact support with subject line: URGENT: Account Security Issue
+2. Email us with subject: **URGENT: Account Security Issue**

-Include your registered email and a brief explanation.
+3. Include your registered email and issue details.

+---

-🚫 Report Abuse or Content
+## 🚫 Report Inappropriate Content

-To report harmful or inappropriate content:
+To report harmful or inappropriate content, please include:

-Provide the username

-Provide the post/video link
+- Username of the account
+- Link to the content

-Briefly explain the issue
+- Brief explanation of the issue

-Our moderation team reviews reports carefully to maintain community safety.
+Our moderation team will review the report to ensure community safety.

-📱 App Version Information
+---

+## 📱 Technical Issue Reporting

-When contacting support, please include:
+When reporting a technical issue, please include:

-Your device model
+- Device model

-Operating system version
+- Operating system version

-App version
+- App version

-Screenshot (if possible)
+- Screenshot or screen recording (if possible)

 This helps us resolve your issue faster.

+---

 Thank you for using Ovation.
-We appreciate your support and feedback.

 © 2026 Ovation.
 All Rights Reserved.